pwgbots/linny-r/README.md

          target="_blank">instruction videos</a> published on YouTube give
 an idea of what Linny-R can do.

 User documentation for Linny-R is still scant.
-A book "Modeling and simulation with Linny-R" will be published by TU Delft OPEN in 2024.
+A book "Modelling and simulation with Linny-R" will be published by TU Delft OPEN by the end of 2025.
 Meanwhile, you can consult the official user documentation site
 <a href="https://linny-r.info" target="_blank">https://linny-r.info</a>.
 Technical documentation will be developed in due time on GitHub: